Free early education for all 3 and 4 year olds

-If you need advice or help finding a childcare place in Haringey, please call 020 8489 1000 or visit your nearest Children's Centre.
+If you need advice or help to find a childcare place in Haringey, please visit your nearest Children's Centre.

 You may find it helpful to visit some childcare providers, to help you decide where is best for your child.
 Recommendations from other parents can be helpful, but remember that each child is different, and what suits someone else’s child may not be right for yours.

 All registered childcare providers are inspected every few years by Ofsted, who assess how well they are doing.
 You can see all the reports on the Ofsted website (external link), or you can ask the childcare provider to show you their most recent report.